YM-HEU/GRRCNN/README.md

 ### Global Recurrent Mask R-CNN (GR R-CNN)
-This repository implements the Global Recurrent Mask R-CNN (GR R-CNN), an end-to-end algorithm aimed at improving multi-scale segmentation of ship instances in marine environments.
+This repository presents the Global Recurrent Mask R-CNN (GR R-CNN), an end-to-end algorithm built on the foundation of MMDetection by OpenMMLab, specifically designed to improve the multi-scale segmentation of ship instances in marine environments.
 Key Features:

 ### Recurrent Enhanced Feature Pyramid Network (RE-FPN):
 A novel module that uses a feature recurrence and bidirectional chaining fusion mechanism to deeply integrate both deep and shallow features.
 This enables effective extraction of multi-scale features and semantic information from images.